kasperkivikataja/Unity-Automated-Backup/README.md

 _______________________________________________________________

 (**Optional**)<br>
-4. You can also add a task to your task scheduler:<br>
+4. You can also add a task to your task scheduler to automate backups (e.g., daily):<br>

 **Action**: Start a Program<br>
 **Program**: powershell.exe<br>